 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-Nicaragua is the second poorest country in the Western Hemisphere with a 2020 GDP per capita of approximately $1,900.
-The United States is Nicaragua’s largest trading partner, the source of roughly one-quarter of Nicaraguan imports and the destination for approximately two-thirds of Nicaraguan exports.
-Nicaragua and its economy, however, continue to suffer from an ongoing political and economic crisis.
-The crisis began following President Ortega’s violent repression of peaceful demonstrations in April 2018 and deepened in 2021.
-The regime’s undemocratic, authoritarian actions have undermined the credibility of Nicaragua’s electoral process, reduced consumer purchasing power, and eroded investor confidence.
+Nicaragua, the second poorest country in the Western Hemisphere with a 2021 GDP per capita of approximately $2,100, is an authoritarian state under the rule of Daniel Ortega.
+The United States is Nicaragua’s largest trading partner, the source of roughly one-quarter of Nicaraguan imports and the destination for two-thirds of Nicaraguan exports.
+Nicaragua’s economy continues to suffer from an ongoing political and economic crisis.
+The crisis began following President Daniel Ortega and Vice President Rosario Murillo’s violent repression of peaceful demonstrations in April 2018 and deepened in 2021 as the regime jailed political opponents and private sector leaders, shuttered independent civil society organizations, and oversaw a rigged presidential election.
+The regime’s authoritarian rule fuels corruption and impunity, increases investment risk, and erodes investor confidence.

 Rising inflation exacerbates the economic hardships in Nicaragua that – along with the regime’s intensifying repression – drives record Nicaraguan migration to the United States.
 Nicaragua faces some of the highest food prices and among the most expensive energy costs in Latin America.
 In May 2022, the price of Nicaragua’s basket of goods and services – a key measure of inflation’s impact on the general population – rose to a record high of $480 per month, more than double the minimum wage of $200.
 Remittances in 2021 from the rising ranks of Nicaraguan migrants in the United States reached $1.4 billion – or 11 percent of Nicaragua’s GDP – preventing thousands of vulnerable families from falling further into poverty.